v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/config/ResourcesConfig.md

     }

     ResourcesConfig ..|> WebMvcConfigurer : implements
-    ResourcesConfig --> ResourceHandlerRegistry : dependency
+    ResourcesConfig --> ResourceHandlerRegistry : depends
-    ResourcesConfig --> CorsRegistry : dependency
+    ResourcesConfig --> CorsRegistry : depends
 ```

 Class diagram description:
 The ResourcesConfig class is a Spring configuration class that implements the WebMvcConfigurer interface, primarily used for configuring resource handling and cross-origin requests.
 It contains two main methods: addResourceHandlers for mapping local file paths to URL prefixes, and addCorsMappings for configuring cross-origin access rules.
-The class includes two properties injected from configuration files: the path prefix (localFilePrefix) and local file path (localFilePath).
+The class includes two properties injected from configuration files: the path prefix (localFilePrefix) and the local file path (localFilePath).

 ### Internal Method Call Graph